As a property owner, do you know about squatting laws in Texas?

 - The squatter must be paying property taxes.
 If a squatter pays property taxes, has color of title, and makes improvements to the property, they would only need to occupy the property continuously for 5 years.

-How Do You Remove Squatters From Your Braunfels Rental Property?
+How Do You Remove a Squatter From Your Property?

 No special laws exist to get rid of a squatter from a property.
-To remove them, you'll need to go through the state's eviction process.
+To remove a squatter from your property, you'll need to go through the state's eviction process.

 This usually involves: